 LLC vs. Partnerships

 There are a lot of similarities between a partnership and an LLC.
 They are taxed in a similar fashion, with income taxes passing through the company where you pay them on your personal tax return.
 A key difference is that a partnership must have at least two owners, so a sole owner cannot be a partnership, but can be an LLC.

 Here are some of the main benefits and drawbacks of forming an LLC:

 Make your business official

 More expensive to operate than sole proprietorship or partnership

 The Bottom Line

 There is no “right” answer when it comes to the best business structure for the company you want to start.
 Forming an LLC is the most common route taken by small business owners.
 The benefits of a limited liability company include fundamentals like personal protection from legal and financial liabilities, such as lawsuits or debts.
+For example, daycare businesses will benefit from liability protection because of the risks involved with taking care of children.
 LLCs also offer great flexibility with who can be owners and investors.
 Choosing to the best business structure for your company depends on your needs and business objectives.